-- A. Survey: Before any work is started, the Contractor shall make a thorough survey with the Project Engineer, of areas of building in which alterations occur and areas which are anticipated routes of access, and furnish a report, signed by both, to the Contracting Officer.
-Failure to perform the survey as noted shall mean the Contractor accepts the construction work site and conditions as being in 100% acceptable condition.
-This report shall list by rooms and spaces: - Existing condition and types of resilient flooring, doors, windows, walls and other surfaces not required to be altered throughout affected areas of building. - Existence and conditions of items such as plumbing fixtures and accessories, electrical fixtures, equipment, venetian blinds, shades, etc., required by drawings to be either reused or relocated, or both. - 3.
-Shall note any discrepancies between drawings and existing conditions at site.
+- A. Survey: Before any work is started, the Contractor shall make a thorough survey with the Project Engineer of areas of buildings in which alterations occur and areas which are anticipated routes of access, and furnish a report, signed by both, to the Contracting Officer.
+This report shall list by rooms and spaces: - 1.
+Existence and conditions of items such as plumbing fixtures and accessories, electrical fixtures, equipment, venetian blinds,

-- 4. Shall designate areas for working space, materials storage and routes of access to areas within buildings where alterations occur and which have been agreed upon by Contractor and Project Engineer. - B. Re-Survey: Thirty days before expected partial or final inspection date, the Contractor and Project Engineer together shall make a thorough re-survey of the areas of buildings involved.
+- shades, etc., required by drawings to be either reused or relocated, or both. - 2.
+Shall note any discrepancies between drawings and existing conditions at site. - 3.
+Shall designate areas for working space, materials storage and routes of access to areas within buildings where alterations occur and which have been agreed upon by Contractor and Project Engineer. - B. Any items required by drawings to be either reused or relocated or both, found during this survey to be nonexistent, or in opinion of Project Engineer, to be in such condition that their use is impossible or impractical, shall be furnished and/or replaced by the Government. - C. Re-Survey: Thirty days before expected partial or final inspection date, the Contractor and Project Engineer together shall make a thorough re-survey of the areas of buildings involved.
 They shall furnish a report on conditions then existing, of resilient flooring, doors, windows, walls and other surfaces as compared with conditions of same as noted in first condition survey report: - 1.
-Re-survey report shall also list any damage caused by Contractor to such flooring and other surfaces, despite protection measures; and, will form basis for determining extent of repair work required of Contractor to restore damage caused by Contractor's workmen in executing work of this contract. - C. Protection: Provide the following protective measures: - 1.
-Wherever existing roof surfaces are disturbed they shall be protected against water infiltration.
+Re-survey report shall also list any damage caused by Contractor to such flooring and other surfaces, despite protection measures; and, will form basis for determining extent of repair work required of Contractor to restore damage caused by Contractor's workmen in executing work of this contract. - D. Protection: Provide the following protective measures: - Wherever existing roof surfaces are disturbed they shall be protected against water infiltration.
 In case of leaks, they shall be repaired immediately upon discovery. - 2.
 Temporary protection against damage for portions of existing structures and grounds where work is to be done, materials handled and equipment moved and/or relocated. - 3.
 Protection of interior of existing structures at all times, from damage, dust and weather inclemency.
 Wherever work is performed, floor surfaces that are to remain in place shall be adequately protected prior to starting work, and this protection shall be maintained intact until all work in the area is completed.

-1.10 DISPOSAL AND RETENTION
+1.8 DISPOSAL AND RETENTION

 - A. Materials and equipment accruing from work removed and from demolition of buildings or structures, or parts thereof, shall be disposed of as follows: - 1.
-Reserved items which are to remain property of the Government are to be stored.
-Items that remain property of the Government shall be removed or dislodged from present locations in such a manner as to

-- prevent damage which would be detrimental to re-installation and reuse.
-Store such items where directed by Project Engineer. - 2.
+Reserved items which are to remain property of the Government are noted on drawings or in specifications as items to be stored.
+Items that remain property of the Government shall be removed or dislodged from present locations in such a manner as to prevent damage which would be detrimental to re-installation and reuse.
+Store such items until ready for re-installation. - 2.
 Items not reserved shall become property of the Contractor and be removed by Contractor from Medical Center. - 3.
-Items of portable equipment and furnishings located in rooms and spaces in which work is to be done under this contract shall remain the property of the Government and shall be removed in advance of work to avoid interfering with Contractor's operation.
+Items of portable equipment and furnishings located in rooms and spaces in which work is to be done under this contract shall remain the property of the Government.
+When rooms and spaces are vacated by the Department of Veterans Affairs during the alteration period, such items which are NOT required by drawings and specifications to be either relocated or reused will be removed by the Government in advance of work to avoid interfering with Contractor's operation.